Hikes and Walks in Whangarei

 Tie up your hiking boots because there’s a lot to discover in Whangarei on just your two feet!
 From easy-going riverside strolls to full-day hikes along the coast, Whangarei is packed with walks for those who love the great outdoors.
 We’ll go through some of the best Whangarei walks in this list.

 Whangarei is the capital city of the Northland region, found halfway between Auckland and the Bay of Islands.
 While the walks are a great way to see the city and surrounding coastal communities and reserves, make sure you don’t miss the 10 Whangarei Must-Dos.
-Plus, save some cents by staying in one of the 5 Best Backpacker Hostels in Whangarei.
+Plus, stay in one of the 10 Best Budget Accommodation in Whangarei or 10 Best Hotels in Whangarei.

 1. AH Reed Kauri Park (25-minute Loop)

 You can’t visit the Northland region of New Zealand without seeing a kauri forest!
 Kauri are the largest trees in New Zealand and can only be naturally found in the north of the North Island.
 The AH Reed Kauri Park gets you up-close to the forest giants on a treetop boardwalk taking only 25 minutes to complete.
 The AH Reed Kauri Park connects to the Hatea River Walk and Whangarei Falls making for a longer walk (2h30min one-way).

 2. Whangarei Falls (30-minute Loop)

 One of the most iconic natural attractions in the whole Northland region, Whangarei Falls is a must-see!
 Marvel at this 26m (85ft) waterfall from different angles on a 30-minute loop walk crossing the footbridge at the top of the falls and a curved footbridge at the bottom of the falls.
 Alternatively, continue down the Hatea River Walk to connect to the AH Reed Kauri Park (2h30min one-way).